znes/renpass/README.rst

 It is based on the original idea of `renpass <http://www.renpass.eu>`_ and closely linked to the `Open Energy Modelling Framework (oemof) <https://github.com/oemof/oemof>`_.

-This documentation is meant to explain the basic functionality and structured as follows:
+This documentation is meant to explain the basic functionality and is structured as follows:

 .. contents::
     :depth: 1